PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 honoring precomputed aliases and cycle bounds.
 Unary direct-emission eligibility uses the same trace and relaxed shape equality.

+Binary runtime-shape alignment policy has a separate Torch-free owner in `pytorch_binary_policy.py`.
+It recognizes all-ones passthrough operands, compares materialized shapes with dynamic signatures and channel-first broadcast shapes, and selects the operand whose signature best anchors the declared output.

 Rank-4 generated-source shape policy has a Torch-free shared owner in `pytorch_shape_policy.py`.
 Layout hinting and CF/NHWC shape normalization are used by both exporter policy and source rewrites without importing the exporter